 Lebanon imports mineral fuels, food and beverages, electrical/electronic and pharmaceutical goods as well as cars, mostly from China, Italy, France, the US and Germany, while exports jewellery, chemicals and consumer goods, mostly to South Africa, the Gulf states and Switzerland.
 China has remained the largest import source of Lebanon since 2013.

 Lebanon is a member of the WTO and the Greater Arab Free Trade Area (GAFTA).
 Its import tariffs are among the lowest in the Middle East and North Africa (MENA) (under 5% for most items).
 It has signed free trade agreements with many trade blocs, including the EU, European Free Trade Association, Gulf Co-operation Council (GCC) and the Mercosur.
 In April 2016, Lebanon joined the Agadir Free Trade Agreement (AFTA) to gain greater access to the EU market (other AFTA members include Egypt, Jordan, Morocco, Tunisia and Palestine).

-- The Investment Development Authority of Lebanon (IDAL) is the investment promotion agency of Lebanon.
+The Investment Development Authority of Lebanon (IDAL) is the investment promotion agency of Lebanon.
 Focused sectors for investment promotion include agriculture, agro industry, industry, information technology, media, technology, telecom and tourism.
 Information on investment climate and incentives provided is available on IDAL’s website.

-- Despite continual regional disturbances, inward FDI increased by 9% to US$2.56 billion in 2016.
+Despite continual regional disturbances, Lebanon’s inward FDI increased by 9% to US$2.56 billion in 2016.
 Cumulative FDI reached US$61 billion as of 2016, up from US$44.3 billion in 2010.
-According to China’s Ministry of Commerce, China’s FDI stock in Lebanon in the period of 2010-2015 almost doubled from US$2.01 million to US$3.78 million.
+According to China’s Ministry of Commerce, China’s FDI stock in Lebanon in the period of 2010-2016 increased from US$2.01 million to US$3.01 million.